CharlesPikachu/videodl/docs/Quickstart.md

 ]
 ```

 Then you can also call the video downloading function to download the video parsed by videodl.
-The code is as follows:
+The code is as follows,

 ```python
 from videodl import videodl